Showmax/django-admin-page-lock/README.md

 3. Other users get redirected to landing page (homepage, create new, and so on).

 ### Users
-* Showmax uses this package as part of Content Management System.
+* ShowMax uses this package as part of Content Management System.